Jump Rope vs Running - Which Is The Better Workout?

 But wait, isn’t jump rope also just cardio?

-Not if it’s a weighted one!
+Not if your skipping rope is a weighted one!

 The result: Upper body strength to die for!